microsoft/WhatTheHack/063-IntroToAzureRedHatOpenshift/Student/Challenge-00.md

   - **NOTE:** You can upload that file to Azure Cloud Shell by dragging and dropping the file into the window.
   - **NOTE:** You will need an account before you can obtain your Red Hat pull secret
 - Minimum of 40 cores (VM Quotas):
   - Azure Red Hat OpenShift requires a minimum of 40 cores to create and run an OpenShift cluster.
-To check your current subscription quota of the smallest supported virtual machine family SKU "Standard DSv3", run this command: `az vm list-usage -l $LOCATION --query "[?contains(name.value, 'standardDSv3Family')]" -o table`
+To check your current subscription quota of the smallest supported virtual machine family SKU `Standard DSv3`, run this command: `az vm list-usage -l $LOCATION --query "[?contains(name.value, 'standardDSv3Family')]" -o table`
   - If the limit is below 40, you will need to [Increase VM-family vCPU quotas](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests)
   - **NOTE:** If the command above returns nothing, please register the Microsoft.Compute resource provider using the commands found further down on this page.
 - To create an Azure Red Hat OpenShift cluster, verify the following permissions on your Azure subscription, Azure Active Directory user, or service principal: